mpanko/denisasvach/content/projects/collecting-addictions.md

-      An exhibition exploring the compulsive drive to collect everyday objects, transforming them into new aesthetic and conceptual realms, presented at GAVU gallery in Prague, Czech Republic in 2013.
+      The exhibition was presented at GAVU gallery in Prague, Czech Republic in 2013.